-Candidates who wish to reschedule their exam must contact Pearson VUE one business day/a full 24 hours prior to the exam appointment.
-Candidates will be charged \$35 USD each time an exam is rescheduled.
-Candidates who reschedule an exam less than one business day in advance, or fail to appear for the exam, will forfeit their exam fee.
-If the candidate does not arrive within 15 minutes of the scheduled start time, then the candidate is considered a no show, has forfeited the exam and will forfeit their exam fee.
+Candidates who wish to reschedule their exam must do so in the MyACSM Portal one business day/a full 24 hours prior to the exam appointment.
+Candidates who reschedule an exam less than one business day in advance, or fail to appear for the exam, will forfeit all associated fees.
+If the candidate does not arrive within 15 minutes of the scheduled start time, then the candidate is considered a no show, has forfeited the exam and will forfeit all associated fees.